bruce/spex/README.markdown

 Stringup
 ========

-Quick and dirty test harness for executables, testing assertions before and after it is run.
+A quick and dirty test harness for testing assertions before and after an executable is run.

 Synopsis
 --------

-Run stringup with:

-    $ stringup execute /path/to/stringup/scenarios/description.rb
+Stringup is a simple language that used to define scenarios that model the corrent behavior of an executable.

-The description file consists of exactle one `command` line and any number of `scenario` definitions; for example, the following file can be used to verify running `touch /tmp/foo` will create a new file:
+The description file consists of exactly one `command` line and any number of `scenario` definitions; for example, the following file can be used to verify running `touch /tmp/foo` will create a new file: